Gantt Chart for Resource Planning

 Connect tasks, assignments, and capacity

 A useful model separates the task from the resource and the assignment between them.
-That lets one task have multiple assignees, one resource work across tasks, and the application attach units, cost, role, or allocation metadata to the relationship.
+That lets one task have multiple assignees, one resource contribute across tasks, and the application attach units, cost, role, or allocation metadata to the relationship.
+It also keeps the conversation specific: the plan can show that an assignment overlaps another commitment without labeling the person as the problem.

-RevoGrid Gantt supports resources and assignments alongside tasks, calendars, dependencies, and scheduling diagnostics.
-Product teams can place assignment fields and workload context in the same editable grid used for the schedule.
+RevoGrid Gantt supports resources and assignments alongside tasks, calendars, dependencies, resource-planning views, capacity display, and over-allocation diagnostics.
+Product teams can place assignment fields and workload context in the same editable grid used for the schedule, while the host application keeps ownership of approval, staffing, and communication workflows.

 Typical applications include: